This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Introducing Yourself Slowly

-- Start with scent: Hold your hand near your snake’s head so it can explore and recognize your smell.
-This helps build trust.
+- Start with scent: Place your hand near your snake’s head and let it flick its tongue to explore your smell—a key step in snake behavior signs.

 Observing Behavior and Body Language

-Reading your snake’s actions is like deciphering a secret code.
+Understanding your snake’s behavior is like decoding a secret language.

 Familiarizing Your Snake With Your Scent